sciserver/sciserver-compute-images/heasarc/README.md

 - Download & install sas ensuring that a variable PYTHON is defined to point to the executable from the xmmsas environment: `ENV SAS_PYTHON=/home/${sciserver_user}/miniconda3/envs/xmmsas/bin/python`

-- Add a small tweak to SAS_DIR/setsas.sh to supress the  messages printed after initialization.
-In this case, they are the last two lines.
-This is optional

 - Install python dependencies of sas in the conda environment xmmsas.
 Not all packages are available through conda, so we use pip.

 - Add sas initalization to .bashrc/.cshrc.
 Also add a script to `$CONDA/envs/xmmsas/etc/conda/activate.d`.
 Any script there will be executed whenever the xmmsas conda envirenment is activated.